Best Pedalboard Overall (our favorite)

 Although, some of the wooden boards do look fantastic.

-How do I choose the right size?
+How do I choose the best size?
 Pedal & Pedalboard Dimensions

 - Width of each pedal